apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 # Deploying an Engine Instance

 Each engine deals with one type of Machine Learning task.
-For instance, Item Recommendation Engine (itemrec) makes personalized item (e.g. product or content) recommendation to your users.
+For instance, Item Ranking Engine (itemrank) makes personalized item (e.g. product or content) ranking to your users.

 > **What is an Engine Instance?**
 >
 > You can deploy one or more *engine instances* from an engine.
-It means that you can run multiple recommendation *engine instances* at the same time with different settings, or even for different applications.
+It means that you can run multiple ranking *engine instances* at the same time with different settings, or even for different applications.

 To deploy an engine instance for *quickstartapp*, first create an engine instance project: